Last updated on January 6th, 2026 at 11:29 pm

 When to visit: Sunset dinner

-Kin Toh by Azulik is an exclusive address that serves some of the best food in Tulum Mexico!
-It’s a Mayan-Mexican restaurant and avant-garde cuisine with a reservations-only policy – or you won’t get in!
+Kin Toh by Azulik is an exclusive address, you have likely heard of the name, and it offers some of the best food in Tulum Mexico!
+It’s a Mayan-Mexican restaurant producing some of the most artful cuisine with a strict reservations-only policy – or you won’t get in!

-This restaurant is located at the famed Azulik, a space filled with nature and art and Kin Toh is positioned within the tree branches high up in the canopies which offer panoramic views and a one-of-a-kind experience!
+This is definitely one of the most original restaurants in Tulum, located at the famous Azulik, an elaborate hotel filled with nature and art!
+Kin Toh is positioned high up in the tree canopies, which offer panoramic views and a one-of-a-kind experience!

 TSEEN-JA BY AZULIK